 Today, creating engaging content requires that we get to know our audience, not as a monolith but individuals who have different needs, interests, likes, and dislikes — and then create content for all of them.
 Of course, this is a demanding goal for content creators, but technology can play a useful role in diversifying the offer and taking care of routine tasks and processes.
 This frees up the content creator’s ability to think holistically about developing, distributing, and monetizing content.
 Armed with the right audience data and the right tools to streamline creation and distribution, content creators can start doing what they do best — creating content.

-3 content creation trends for 2022 and beyond
+3 current content creation trends

 Audiences may be unique, but every content creator has to start somewhere, and getting to know the content trends guiding content marketers can give a team a leg up on the competition.

 According to Cisco, 82% of global internet traffic will come from video streaming or video downloads in 2022.
 Additionally, people spend an average of 84 minutes per day consuming video.
 From short social media videos to binging Netflix, people clearly love video and savvy marketers are finding ways to capitalize on this across every platform — even tiny mobile screens.
 This year, it’s predicted that there will be 205 million smartphone video viewers in the U.S. alone.
 From long-form content marketing videos — like Red Bull’s “The Alpinist” which is currently available on Netflix — to quick rewarded video ads in mobile games, audiences not only like video, but they will interact with it when given a chance — which brings us to our next trend.

 Increasingly, interactive content is driving success for marketers on many platforms.
 Interactive features like polls and quizzes are popular on social media because followers love engaging with them — and, when used correctly, these formats can give content creators important feedback and audience data.
 In fact, this type of content is expected to show up in more places, such as landing pages, ebooks, reports, and more.